ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 - **🗑️ Categorize this ticket & Delete Me**: Assign Labels When Card is Created.
 I'll delete this checklist once labels are added.
 - **🗑️ Make this SMART/TDD & Delete Me**: I'll use this checklist when I decide to work on the task.
 As part of this I'll make this ticket specific, measureable etc by breaking it down properly and assigning a due data.
+- **☕️ Waiting for**: This includes things that I am waiting for.
+Could be dependencies on people or on other cards.
 - **🚀 Breakdown / Checklist to 30 min tasks**: So that I can do it as pomodoros
 - **🔗 Chained Tasks**: Additional tasks related to this one.
 - **📝 Debrief: What went well?
 What can be improved?
 How?**: Any improvements I need to do?

 The top two portion is just for planning and can be deleted.

+(The below image was taken before adding '☕️ Waiting For')

 ![](/images/life-blog/how-i-use-trello/Ticket-Template.png)